ampproject/meta/GOVERNANCE.md

 * <strong id=user>Users.</strong> Developers who use AMP but haven’t contributed to it (yet).

 * <strong id=end-user>End-users</strong>.
 People who consume content distributed using the AMP format.

-* <strong id=owner>Owners</strong>.
-People who are most familiar with a particular set of code and who have been granted the power (by Owners at a higher level) for approving changes to that code.
-AMP will use a system similar to [Chromium's OWNERS](https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md#OWNERS-files) system.
-The AMP Project will follow Chromium's [expectation for owners](https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md#expectations-of-owners).

 * **Technical Steering Committee (TSC).**  A group of people who set AMP's technical & product direction.